 If you’re ready to make the switch, you will most likely need to upgrade your electrical panel and the outlet to accommodate an electric stove.
 This is because electric stoves require more power than gas stoves.
 An electrician can help you upgrade your panel and install a 220 volt outlet for your new electric stove.

 If you’re thinking about replacing your gas stove with an electric one, we hope this blog post has helped you make a decision.
-Electric stoves are more environmentally friendly, better for indoor air quality, and can offer other advantages over gas stoves.
-So if you’re ready to make the switch, give OHM Electrical Contracting a call!
-Contact OHM today.
+Electric stoves are more environmentally friendly, better for indoor air quality, and offer even more advantages over gas stoves.
+If you live in the Seattle area and are ready to make the switch, give OHM Electrical Contracting a call at 206-973-9184!
+Or use our online form to contact OHM today.